800.10 Purpose of the DDPAS-8

 If no guardianship is needed, indicate that in the space provided.

-- Since OSG is considered the guardian of last resort if other more historical and familiar supportive relationships are unavailable, it is important for the PAS agency to record all known family members, friends, associated organizations, or other persons who may be concerned or interested in the guardianship process on the DDPAS-8:
+- Since OSG is considered the guardian of last resort if other more historical and familiar supportive relationships are unavailable, it is important for the ISC agency to record all known family members, friends, associated organizations, or other persons who may be concerned or interested in the guardianship process on the DDPAS-8:

 - If applicable, record the name, relationship, address, and telephone number of interested relatives or other persons.